 - Is your baby mouthing his or her hands or toys?

-If you answer yes to these questions and you have the OK from your baby's doctor, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.

 What to serve when

 Continue feeding your baby breast milk or formula — up to 32 ounces a day.
 Then: